TurnBench-MS: A Benchmark for Evaluating Multi-Turn, Multi-Step Reasoning in Large Language Models: Experiment

 We evaluated two game modes: Classic and Nightmare.
 Each mode's scenarios were divided equally into three difficulty levels: easy, standard, and hard.
 For Classic mode, we constructed 270 benchmark scenarios (90 per difficulty).
 For Nightmare mode, 45 scenarios were selected (15 per difficulty).
 Human participants played 45 Classic mode games (15 per difficulty), with the Nightmare mode evaluation set matching the models'.

-All models and human participants were tested under identical conditions, with the same task prompts and problem setups.
+All models and human participants were tested under identical conditions, with the same task prompts and problem setups (Appendix \ref{apx:human_player_interface}).
 To ensure parity in information access, we developed a user interface for humans that displayed exactly the same text as the models saw at each step.
 Humans were also asked to record their reasoning and thought processes throughout.
+Accuracy is calculated using scikit-learn~\citep{pedregosa2018scikitlearnmachinelearningpython}.

+To specifically analyze the impact of model size on performance, we conducted a targeted follow-up experiment.
+We sampled 45 game setups from the Classic mode (15 from each difficulty level) and evaluated two additional large-scale open-source models: Llama-3.3-70B-instruct \cite{grattafiori2024llama3herdmodels} and Mistral-3.2-small \cite{mistral2025small32}.
+This allows for a more direct comparison across a range of model parameters.